wu8685/lpv-res-predicate/README.md

 --policy-configmap=scheduler-policy
 ```

-if using minikube, the scheduler RBAC needs to be updated by adding this rule:
+If using minikube, the scheduler RBAC needs to be updated by adding this rule:

 ```
 - apiGroups: